murp9702/mealsForMiles/src/pages/pricing/index.md

     you are looking for a service that you do not see on our website.
   heading: Custom Freeze-Dried Meals
   plans:
-    - description: Not sure what your body needs?
-We are happy to help!
+    - description: >-
+        Your body is your most important piece of gear.
+Find out what you need to fuel it properly!
       items:
         - 60 minute session with a Registered Dietitian
         - Personalized approach based on your nutrition and adventure goals
         - Email access to a Registered Dietitian for questions
         - Follow up appointments available
       plan: Nutrition Counseling
-      price: '60'
+      price: '60.00'
-    - description: We make a recipe for you so you don't have to think about it
+    - description: 'We develop custom recipes to meet your dietary needs and preferences. '
       items:
         - A one time fee per recipe
         - Recipe development required for Hike Box and Zero Day packages